dartharnold/EDTS/README.md

 You may also read arguments from files using the syntax `@filename` in place of arguments; within the file, arguments are one per line.
 In the case of the example above:

-`python edts.py -j 35.2 --start "Sol/Galileo" --end "Alioth/Irkutsk" "Wolf 359/Powell High" "Agartha/Enoch Port"`
+`python edts.py -j 35.2 --start "Sol/Galileo" --end "Alioth/Irkutsk" "Wolf 359/Powell High" "Agartha/Enoch Port" "Alpha Centauri"`

 ... you could instead have a file called `sol-alioth.txt` containing the following: